818ajian/gsv_reprojection_semantic_segm/README.md

 - matrix2print: Preparation to be able to paint the semantic masks.
 - print_mask: Paint the semantic masks over the target image.
 - metrics: Returns different measures of each aggregation and direct segmentation against the ground truth.

-When everything is downloaded and in the right place, you just need to run main.m
+When everything is downloaded and in the right place, you just need to run main.m.
+You can choose the target heading and pitch.
 # Results
 The code returns the scoremap and labemap of the 3 aggregations.
 It also returns the semantic masks as follows: